find your perfect postgrad program

 Search our Database of 30,000 Courses

-Top 10 Mechanical Engineering Masters Degree Courses In The UK & Europe
+Top 10 Mechanical Engineering Masters Degree Courses In The UK

 Mechanical Engineering Course Search

-Alternatively, students can opt to study an engineering course in the specific area of Mechanical Engineering that you are interested in.
-Both options will have plenty of work placements and prepare you for independent research and development in the many fields of Mechanical Engineering.
+Both options will have plenty of work placements and prepare students for independent research and development in the many fields of mechanical engineering.

 MSc in Advanced Mechanical Engineering – Imperial College London